 - SJJPA will continue to evaluate existing train and connecting bus schedules and determine if there are potential changes which could improve ridership, revenue, and cost effectiveness.
-Schedule adjustments have the potential to improve the San Joaquins performance without additional resources. - Assess operational impacts and potential schedule changes from the implementation of planned and potential new stations along the existing San Joaquins Route, including Oakley, Hercules, Berkeley, Oakland Coliseum, and Madera, as well as additional stations in the Fresno and Bakersfield metropolitan areas. - Explore the feasibility and operational impacts of shifting service from the Stockton "San Joaquin Street" station location to the Cabral (ACE) Station in downtown Stockton or to a location in the vicinity (eastern side) of the Stockton Diamond Grade Separation. - Represent the San Joaquins at monthly Capital Improvement Team (CIT) meetings with the Union Pacific Railroad (UPRR).
-Operational issues encountered over the prior month and any upcoming capital and system projects that could affect train performance are discussed at these meetings. - Participate in quarterly CIT meetings with the BNSF and UPRR to discuss operational issues encountered over prior months and any upcoming capital and system projects that could affect train performance. - Work with the Capitol Corridor JPA, LOSSAN JPA, and Caltrans to provide improved connections to the Capitol Corridor and Pacific Surfliner.
+Schedule adjustments have the potential to improve the San Joaquins performance without additional resources. - Assess operational impacts and potential schedule changes from the implementation of planned and potential new stations along the existing San Joaquins Route, including Oakley, Hercules, Berkeley, Oakland Coliseum, and Madera, as well as additional stations in the Fresno and Bakersfield metropolitan areas.

-- Participate in the Bi-Monthly Construction meetings with LOSSAN and Caltrans to identify potential maintenance projects and projects required to increase service to 9 daily round-trips, as well as to monitor progress on projects in construction. - Work with the Federal Railroad Administration on regulatory requirements associated with the San Joaquins, i.e. Positive Train Control. - Work with SJRRC and the Tri-Valley San Joaquin Valley Regional Rail Authority on future use of a shared universal corridor over the Altamont Pass with ACE, San Joaquins, and Valley Link as outlined in the Altamont Corridor Vision Phase 1 project.
+- Explore the feasibility and operational impacts of shifting service from the Stockton "San Joaquin Street" station location to the Cabral (ACE) Station in downtown Stockton or to a location in the vicinity (eastern side) of the Stockton Diamond Grade Separation. - Represent the San Joaquins at monthly Capital Improvement Team (CIT) meetings with the Union Pacific Railroad (UPRR).
+Operational issues encountered over the prior month and any upcoming capital and system projects that could affect train performance are discussed at these meetings. - Participate in quarterly CIT meetings with the BNSF and UPRR to discuss operational issues encountered over prior months and any upcoming capital and system projects that could affect train performance. - Work with the Capitol Corridor JPA, LOSSAN JPA, and Caltrans to provide improved connections to the Capitol Corridor and Pacific Surfliner. - Participate in the Bi-Monthly Construction meetings with LOSSAN and Caltrans to identify potential maintenance projects and projects required to increase service to 9 daily round-trips, as well as to monitor progress on projects in construction. - Work with the Federal Railroad Administration on regulatory requirements associated with the San Joaquins, i.e. Positive Train Control. - Work with Butte CAG to explore the potential for future extension of San Joaquins service north of Natomas to Butte County. - Work with SJRRC and the Tri-Valley San Joaquin Valley Regional Rail Authority on future use of a shared universal corridor over the Altamont Pass with ACE, San Joaquins, and Valley Link as outlined in the Altamont Corridor Vision Phase 1 project.